bennyhuo/KotlinBlogTranslation/original/Kotlin M14 is out!.md

 ## Language

 We are wrapping up with the language changes, so nothing really dramatic has happened in M14.
-<strong>NOTE</strong>: We are dropping previously deprecated features and functions, so make sure to have run <em>Code Cleanup</em> before you install M14.
+**NOTE**: We are dropping previously deprecated features and functions, so make sure to have run <em>Code Cleanup</em> before you install M14.
 ### Backing fields

 The old `$propertyName` syntax is deprecated.
 To access backing fields inside getter/setter, use the `field` synthetic variable: